 Open to non-majors.
 Twice a week.
 Focus of this course will be obtaining work in the professional theater.
 The major actors' unions will also be covered.
 Putting together a picture/résumé, actors' relationships to agents and managers, and making the rounds.
-Contracts, riders, and residuals.
+Contracts,

-PFA 130 Mechanics of Voice Production
+PFA 130 Mechanics of Voice Production 2 credits